 Indeed Integration is a paid plugin for WP Job Manager 1.7+ which lets you query and show sponsored results from Indeed when listing jobs, and list Indeed jobs via a shortcode.

 To install this plugin, please refer to the guide here: https://wordpress.org/support/article/managing-plugins/#installing-plugins

 Registering for an Indeed publisher ID

 In order to start listing jobs from Indeed’s API you’ll need to register for the Indeed Publisher Program, and obtain a publisher ID.
 Note that in order to qualify for the Indeed Publisher Program, among other requirements, your site must generate over 10,000 legitimate, unique pageviews per day.
-Approval may take some days or more than a week to get, as well as be rejected from Indeed.
-Please take this delay into account.
+Approval may take some days or more than a week to get, or the request may be rejected by Indeed.
+We have no control over this process.

 - Go to the XML Feed tab.